 Adding first comments and using the hashtag manager

-Additionally, you'll be able to use the hashtag manager feature.
-Hashtags are a great way to make your posts more discoverable on Instagram.
-The hashtag manager makes it easy to create and save groups of hashtags, so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtag groups.
+Hashtags are a great way to make your posts more discoverable on Instagram, and Instagram has shared with the world that they specifically look for hashtags inside captions (not comments).
+When scheduling directly (not through a reminder) and with an Essentials plan, the hashtag manager makes it easy to create and save groups of hashtags so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtags.

 Tap Add to include a first comment with your post.

 Type your first comment into the extra box displayed.
 Alternatively, tap the hashtag symbol in the bottom left corner to open the hashtag manager.

 You'll see all of your hashtag groups listed here in the hashtag manager.
 You can use one of your existing hashtag groups or create a new one.